V3lectronics/SPIRIT/README.md

 # DIY Build Guide

-Link to build guide/tutorial: No build guide yet
+Link to build guide/tutorial: COMING SOON!!!

 # Parts List

-The list will be updated soon.
+The list is incomplete and old, it will be updated as soon as we have built the 1st prototype

 To get the most up-to-date parts list please look at the BOM.
-Certain components such as the camera can be swapped for a different model - the presented setup is just a suggestion.
+Certain components such as the camera or the compute module can be swapped for a different model - the presented setup is just a suggestion.

-TODO update parts list

 <details>
       <summary>Click here to show/hide</summary>